-Member states are obliged to ensure no net loss in the total national area of urban green space and urban tree canopy cover by 2030 (with the possibility to exclude urban ecosystem areas in which the share of urban green space in urban centres and urban clusters exceeds 45% and the share of urban tree canopy cover therein exceeds 10%).
-Post 2030, they must ensure an increase in both urban green space and tree canopy cover (Article 8) until satisfactory levels are reached: these 'levels' are to be determined
+Member states are obliged to ensure no net loss in the total national area of urban green space and urban tree canopy cover by 2030 (possibly excluding urban ecosystem areas in which the share of urban green space in urban centres and urban clusters exceeds 45% and the share of urban tree canopy cover therein exceeds 10%).
+After 2030, they must ensure an increase in both urban green space and tree canopy cover (Article 6).